nxp-mcuxpresso/mcuxsdk-examples/driver_examples/xrdc/readme.md

 **NOTE** The access address might be different by platforms.
 ```
 XRDC example start
-Set the peripheral not accessiable
+Set the peripheral not accessible
 Violent access at address: 0x40032000
-The peripheral is accessiable now
+The peripheral is accessible now
-Set the memory not accessiable
+Set the memory not accessible
 Violent access at address: 0x08000000
-The memory is accessiable now
+The memory is accessible now
 XRDC example Success
 ```